infraspecdev/infraspec.dev/content/blog/nfs-fs-as-docker-volume.md

 With the NFS server setup complete, I created an NFS Docker volume using the docker volume create command.
 I specified the NFS server's IP address, the mount point, and the device path.

-## Run these commands to create a docker volume with nfs configuration
+To create a docker volume with nfs configuration, you can use following command:

 ```bash
 docker volume create --driver local --opt type=nfs --opt o=addr=<ip-address-of-nfs-server>,rw --opt device=:/srv/nfs  nfs-volume